Animal Health & Rabies Prevention

-Providing free rabies vaccinations and deworming in the villages
+• Providing free rabies vaccinations and deworming in remote villages

 The BIG FIX Uganda Dog Hospital